 Alzheimer’s occurs significantly more often in African Americans and Latinos than in non-Hispanic whites, yet they are underrepresented in clinical trials and research.
 Community engagement, outreach, and education are crucial to involve underrepresented populations in clinical trials.
 We need everyone involved so we can make sure a possible treatment works for different groups.

-“We’ve been able to advance the science in so many disease areas and we really need to do the same in Alzheimer’s and that takes the engagement of all communities, particularly those who are underrepresented” – Jason Resendez
+“We’ve been able to advance the science in so many disease areas and we really need to do the same in Alzheimer’s.
+That takes the engagement of all communities, particularly those who are underrepresented.” – Jason Resendez

 Better outreach could mean more participation in clinical trials

 Studies have often not had diverse and representative samples.
-Dr. Goldie Byrd’s team has done significant work to better understand what it would take for individuals to participate in a study and the barriers to participation – especially by establishing trust and reducing stigma.
+Dr. Byrd’s team has done significant work to better understand what it would take for individuals to participate in a study and the barriers to participation—especially by establishing trust and reducing stigma.

-Other suggestions from our guests to increase participation include: involving family members; getting local organizations involved; adding incentives to participate; integrating culture-based activities like food or music; using language that everyone can understand; increasing awareness about Alzheimer’s among younger members of the community; and the importance of the doctor who diagnoses and individual in sharing information about clinical trials.
+Other suggestions from our guests to increase participation include: involving family members; getting local organizations involved; adding incentives to participate; integrating culture-based activities like food or music; using language that everyone can understand; increasing awareness about Alzheimer’s among younger members of the community; and encouraging doctors who diagnose patients with the disease to share information about clinical trials.